 - If your name is unique, interesting, or alliterative, and your partner's name is hard to pronounce or just dissonant, it may be better to stick with the name you were born with.

 - You can combine both of your last names into a new name.
 If your last name is Miller and his is Pelton, why can't you become the Milltons together?
-Or there's really nothing stopping you from choosing a new name altogether; think of it as a chance to make a clean break.
+Additionally, there's really nothing stopping you from choosing a new name altogether; think of it as a chance to make a clean break.

 No matter what you decide, be sure to listen to your heart and make the decision that is best for your personal situation.